Nexusprime22/MSC_Project/README.md

 You will find all elements of analysis including the complete report in the [analysis](https://github.com/Nexusprime22/MSC_Project/tree/main/analysis) folder.

+You can also see a demo video of this project on [YouTube](https://youtu.be/M6srmPKkkQU).

 ## Made by WINTERSTEIN Antonin and MAXEL Killian